mcrwfrd/Balzac-for-Jekyll/about.md

 * [National Integrative Research Conference 2012](http://www.nircmcgill.com/2012.php)

 ### Publications
-I am curretnly working on my first official academic publication which features the application of group theory and projective geometry in the world of quantum mechanical symmetries.
+I am currently working on my first official academic publication which features the application of group theory and projective geometry in the world of quantum mechanical symmetries.